preservim/vim-litecorrect/README.markdown

   loading (see expansion policy below)
 * Buffer-scoped behavior (won’t touch global settings)

-Note that this plugin is not intended to be a replacement for teh spell checker in Vim.
+Note that this plugin is not intended to be a replacement for the spell checker in Vim.
 It’s best used with spell-check enabled.

 ## Expansion policy